JoshMcguigan/joshmcguigan.github.io/content/blog/gentoo-uutils-coreutils.md

 Fortunately the uutils Makefile allows setting an environment variable to specify any binaries that should be skipped when installing.
 The fix here was adding `SKIP_UTILS="more hostname kill uptime groups"` to the ebuild.

 This was enough to get uutils coreutils installing as an "update" (but really a replacement) to GNU coreutils.

-## Problem #2 - uutils command prefix

-The existing uutils coreutils package that I copied the ebuild from was meant to install alongside GNU coreutils, so they prefix all the installed binaries with `uu-`.
-This is not desirable if we want to use these as our primary coreutils.

-The fix here was to patch the ebuild to remove the `uu-` prefix.

 ## Problem #3 - uutils missing commands